klaviyo/klaviyo-android-sdk/README.md

 If you'd prefer to implement `FirebaseMessagingService` yourself, follow the FCM setup docs including referencing your own service class in the manifest.
 Then update your implementation of `onNewToken` and `onMessageReceived` as below to communicate push tokens and notifications received to the Klaviyo SDK.
-Note that the launcher activity code snippets above are still required.
+The launcher activity code snippets above are still required.
 ```kotlin
 import com.google.firebase.messaging.RemoteMessage